Randy Arozarena Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective eight K/9, the fourth-worst in the league.

-- The Guardians have a 3.81 team ERA that ranks fourth among all league pitching staffs.
+- The Guardians have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.

-- The Guardians allow the second-fewest home runs in baseball (119 total, one per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (120 total, one per game).

-- Williams (1-3) gets the starting nod for the Guardians in his 10th start of the season.
-He's put together a 2.90 ERA in 49 2/3 innings pitched, with 49 strikeouts.

-- His last appearance came on Monday against the Toronto Blue Jays, when the right-hander went seven scoreless innings while giving up only one hit.
+- The right-hander's last appearance was on Tuesday against the Toronto Blue Jays, when he threw seven scoreless innings while giving up six hits.

-- In nine games this season, the 24-year-old has a 2.90 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .210 to opposing batters.
+- The 24-year-old has a 2.92 ERA and 8.9 strikeouts per nine innings in 18 games this season, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.